-The Foundation for Geauga Parks is an independent, non-profit organization created to raise money to fund community engagement with nature through education, preservation, conservation and appreciation of the unique natural character of Geauga County.
+The Foundation for Geauga Parks is an independent, non-profit organization created to raise money to fund community engagement with nature through scholarships, education, preservation, conservation and appreciation of the unique natural character of Geauga County.

 We help to preserve and conserve green spaces.

 We help enhance parks for passive recreation and enjoyment.